nazpins/naztech-automated-data-sorting-tools/README.md

 5. Submit a pull request, explaining the changes you have made and their benefits.

 I appreciate your contributions and will review your pull requests promptly.

+## Warning

+Please note that the script modifies the structure of the directory you specify by organizing files into folders.
+It is highly recommended to back up your data before running the script to avoid any unintended loss or modification of files.

 ## License